-Datapro's 1981 User Ratings of Computer Systems received responses from 24 DECSYSTEM-20 users.
-A total of 27 systems were in use and had been installed for an average of just over two years, at the time of the survey.
-The distribution of system models was as follows: 2020 seven users, 2040 two, 2060 thirteen, and unspecified two.
-Twenty users purchased their systems, and four leased from a third party.
-Looking at a cross-section of the business types, the largest number (5 responses) was in education, followed by manufacturing (4), and government, health care, and service bureaus (2 each).
-Six users checked off the "other" category.
-Better than 3 out of 4 users were running accounting applications.
-The next most frequently reported applications were payroll personnel, mathematics statistics, engineering scientific and order processing inventory control (a tie), and education and purchasing (another tie).
-Applications were usually developed in-house (100 percent) or procured from a software vendor (about 60 percent).
+Response to Datapro's 1983 Computer System User Survey was received from 24 DECSYSTEM-20 users.
+A total of 36 systems were in use and had been installed for an average of over four years at the time of the survey.
+The distribution of system models was as follows: 2020, eleven users; 2040, one user; and 2060, sixteen users.
+Twelve users purchased their systems; ten leased from a third party; and two users did not indicate.
+Looking at a cross-section of the business types, the largest number of responses was in manufacturing followed by education, health care, chemical and service bureaus.
+Seventeen of the users were running accounting applications.
+The next most frequently reported applications were payroll, purchasing, mathematics and statistics, order processing and inventory control.
+Applications were usually developed in-house for all users as well as procured from a software vendor (about 63 percent).

-All users reported they had local terminals installed, and 22 told us they also had remote terminals in use.
-Half were using some type of communications monitor, which, in just about every case, was a Digital product.
-Half the users again (not necessarily the same as for communications monitors) had a data base management system (DBMS).
-These users were evenly divided between a Digital DBMS product and an outside vendor's.
-One out of three had word processing running on the DECSYSTEM-20.
+All users reported they had local terminals installed, and 21 told us they also had remote terminals in use.
+Most users had some type of communications monitor, as well as a data base management system (DBMS).
+Half of the respondents used an outside vendor's DBMS system.

-When asked about their plans for 1981, better than half said they wanted more hardware and proprietary software.
+When asked their plans for 1983, better than half said they wanted more hardware and proprietary software.
 Slightly less than half wanted to increase their communications activities.
-All users except one had no plans to replace their DECSYSTEM-20s in 1981.
-The lone dissenter planned on staying with DEC, though. accumulators in each register set.
-Multi-level indirect addressing can be combined with indexing (preindexing).
+All users except one did not plan to replace their DECSYSTEM-20s in 1983.
+One user planned to switch vendors.